2nolife/slots-booker/README.md

 * Control panel for users, admins and moderators
 * 3rd party payment support
 * Deals and promotions on slots (get 3 for the price of 2)
-* Discount for club members and membership types
-* Queue for booked slots in case if cancelled
+* Notifications in case if booked slots cancelled
-* Future slots availability time periods
-* Bookings cancel and refund (full or partial) time periods
+* Time periods for partial refunds with hierarchy across spaces and slots
 * Example applications to demo all the features
 * Audit logs
 * Means to integrate with external parties